prody/ProDy-website/tutorials/ensemble_analysis/xray_calculations.rst

 Note that we used a list of identifiers that are different from what was listed in the supporting material of [AB09]_.
-Some structure has been refined and their identifier have been changed by the Protein Data Bank.
+Some structures have been refined and their identifier have been changed by the Protein Data Bank.
 These changes are reflected in the above list.